Ceramics: Wheel Throwing (5 Sessions)

 $50.00

-Ceramics: Wheel Throwing (5 session)
+Ceramics: Wheel Throwing (5 Sessions)

 What makes a ceramic pot useful?
 What makes it beautiful to you?
 What makes a pot a “good” pot?
 This course will teach beginning wheel throwing and ceramic glazing skills by exploring these questions.
 We will cover the entire process of making functional wheel thrown pots, including design ideation, throwing, trimming, making handles, and surface decoration.
 We will also view images of pottery ancient to modern, and explore our own home ceramic collections.
 Focusing on craft, material sensitivity, and identifying personal taste, students will work on attainable forms to build new skills rapidly.
-This class is designed for complete beginners but intermediate potters will find it helpful as well.

 What You Will Learn:

-This studio is accessible by elevator, but some auxiliary areas require stairs.
+Accessibility Note: This studio is accessible by elevator, but some auxiliary areas require stairs.
 For access needs or accommodations, contact adulteducation@fleisher.org.

 • - 25lbs of earthenware clay is included in your registration - no outside clay is permitted (prolific students may purchase additional clay from Fleisher)